Should you keep your childhood life insurance policy?

-This past spring, a friend of mine started paying for a whole life insurance policy that his parents bought for him when he was a baby.
-As someone who writes about life insurance for a living, I was literally the only person interested in his story (sorry, Thomas).
-But it did get me wondering – what do you do with a life insurance policy that your parents bought for you when you were a child?
+Updated Dec.
+19, 2019: This past spring, a friend of mine started paying for a whole life insurance policy that his parents bought for him when he was a baby.
+It got me wondering – what do you do with a life insurance policy that your parents bought for you when you were a child?

-Not every option I detail below will be available with your life insurance policy.
 There are a lot of variations of life insurance policies out there that are specifically sold to cover children.
-Most of them are a variation of whole life insurance or another type of permanent life insurance, and if your parents are trying to pass it over to you now, that’s probably the type of insurance you have.
+Most of them are a variation of whole life insurance or another type of permanent life insurance.
+If your parents are trying to pass it over to you now, that’s probably the type of insurance you have.
 Permanent life insurance has a savings or investment component called a "cash value," which, true to its name, accrues value over time.

 Why do parents buy child life insurance for their kids?
 The two main selling points are that it locks in insurability for when you’re an adult and it accrues a cash value.
 While we don’t suggest that parents buy child life insurance – the majority of children don’t need their insurability locked in and there are better ways to invest your money, especially for college – that’s beyond the point in this situation.
 You already have the insurance policy, now you have to figure out what to do with it.